 “Rising Star” Vivien Conacher’s stage roles include Rivka Fiddler on the Roof alongside Bryn Terfel (Grange Park Opera and BBC Proms), Sorceress Dido and Aenaes (Bowes Muesum), Filippyevna Eugene Onegin (Bloomsbury Opera, and cover for Grange Park Opera), Hortense Koanga by Delius (Wexford Festival Opera), Penelope (cover) Il Ritorno di Ulisse in Patria (Iford Arts Festival), and Wild Goose and Moppet (cover) Paul Bunyan (British Youth Opera).
 She has also performed in Opera Australia‘s award-winning chorus, in both the 2015 and 2016 summer seasons.
+Her next engagement is playing the role of Fidalma in a UK summer tour of Il Matrimonio Segreto for Pop-Up Opera.

 On the concert platform, Vivien has appeared as a soloist for the Iford Arts Festival, St-Martin-in-the-Fields lunchtime recital series, Pacific Opera, and the Joan Sutherland & Richard Bonynge Foundation in Sydney.
 Vivien’s stage show Moonstricken, a semi-staged performance of art songs and poetry readings recently premiered at the 2016 Bloomsbury Festival.
 She has also founded a new dementia-friendly concert series called Songhaven, supported by Camden Carers Centre, Age UK Camden, and the St Andrew Holborn Charity.